Noorulain54/converter/README.md

 # PDF and JPG Converter

 This project is a simple web application that allows users to convert PDF files to Word documents and JPG images to PDF files.
-Built with HTML, JavaScript, and CSS, it provides an easy-to-use interface for quick conversions without needing any backend setup.
+Built with HTML, JavaScript it provides an easy-to-use interface for quick conversions without needing any backend setup.

 ## Features